johnpaulrusso/sverminal/README.md

 # README
-Sverminal is a Svelte component that provides an terminal emulator to be used in the browser.
+Sverminal is a Svelte component that provides a terminal emulator to be used in the browser.
 This component relies on Tailwind CSS for its styling.

 Try out the [Live Demo!](https://sverminal.io)